Pet Advisor Blog

 Abyssinian Cat – Cat Breed Guide

-The Abyssinian cat is a short haired domesticated cat breed that has a very cloudy history.
+The Abyssinian cat is a short-haired domesticated cat breed that has a very cloudy history.
 The cat breed’s history is based on theories and legends.
 This particular cat breed is famous for its distinctive ticked coat and has been among the most popular cat breeds in The United States and Europe.

 The precise country of origin is unclear but the modern Abyssinian cat breed has been bred out of England.
-There are several theories about the breed’s original place of birth, with some saying it is from Ethiopia and others saying it originate from the coastal regions of Egypt.
+There are several theories about the breed’s original place of birth, with some saying it is from Ethiopia and others saying it originates from the coastal regions of Egypt.
 All theories have no substantial proof or verified historical accounts.

 Cat Fanciers’ Association